 Kernes Adaptive Aquatics services are made accessible to people in need through affordable fees and scholarships.
 Two thirds of those benefitting from the programs are seniors with fixed or low incomes.
 On average, one third of the clients receive financial assistance through scholarships, more than half of whom are children.

 Kernes Adaptive Aquatics thanks the generous individuals, businesses, service clubs, municipalities and foundations who make our work possible.
-Special support is provided by:
+Special annual support is provided by:

 City of Monterey